 - growth monitoring

 Who Qualifies?
-Pregnant women, new moms up to one-year post partum, children up to six (6) years who are NOT on WIC; and Seniors over 60 can qualify for the food packages.
+Pregnant women, new moms up to one-year postpartum, children up to five (5) years of age can qualify for the food packages.